 How Common Is PTSD in Adults?

 Most people experience a traumatic event at some point in their lives.
-It's typical for us to recover over time.
-But some people develop PTSD.
+It's typical for anyone to have a reaction to such events and recover over time.
+Some people develop PTSD.
 Learn how many adults have PTSD in the United States.